glooai/python-example/README.md

 ## Setup

 1. Ensure Python 3.11 is available.
-2. Create `.env` (already gitignored) with:
+2. Copy `.env.example` to `.env` (already gitignored) and populate it with:
    ```
    GLOO_AI_CLIENT_ID=...
    GLOO_AI_CLIENT_SECRET=...
    ```
-   The provided demo values are already placed in `.env` for convenience; replace if you have org-specific credentials.
+   The example file contains placeholders only; replace them with your credentials (or use org-provided demo values).
 3. Install deps and lock via pipenv:
    ```bash
    pipenv install --python 3.11